pachico/slim-correlationid/README.md

 <?php

 /**
- * It is also possible to set which key in the request, it will try to resolve it from */ use \Pachico\SlimCorrelationId\Middleware;
+ * It is also possible to set which key in the request haader it will try to resolve it from.
+ */
+use \Pachico\SlimCorrelationId\Middleware;